Bleo 15k Side Effects

 22. "Multum Information Services, Inc. Expert Review Panel"

-Not all side effects for Bleo 15k may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Bleo 15k may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Bleo 15k (bleomycin)